pvtl/docker-dev/README.md

 ---

 ## Connections

+### Email
+All email is sent from the application and "caught" by [Mailhog](https://github.com/mailhog/MailHog).
+This means that the application will send the mail, just not out to a real email.
+This is helpful in development, so that others aren't spammed by test emails.

+You can view anything which has been sent and caught via [http://localhost:8025/](http://localhost:8025/).

 ### MySQL
 You can connect to the MySQL server running in the container using [MySQL Workbench](https://www.mysql.com/products/workbench/), [Navicat](https://www.navicat.com/) or [Sequel Pro](https://www.sequelpro.com/).